 Dallas has a trying and often treacherous history.
 Hostile Indians, prejudices, wars, and murders all paved way to the Lone Star state.

-Book your place with Dallas Ghost Tours today!
+Book your spot on a Dallas Ghost Tour with US Ghost Adventures at www.usghostadventures.com today!
 Your adventure into the historical past of Dallas will resonate in your mind forever!

 Ferris Plaza & Park Fountain